TheMiningKing/website-nov-2017/blog/source/_posts/Buying-and-Selling-Currency-with-Ethereum.md

 ### Finding my account balance

-I want to know how much Ether I have, so I type the following and hit _Enter_:
+I want to know how much ether I have, so I type the following and hit _Enter_:

 ```
 > web3.fromWei(eth.getBalance(eth.coinbase));